joshbegley/nyt-latest/previous.md

 `The 2026 World Baseball Classic is underway in Tokyo, where Australia and Korea were winners and the fans were ready to roar.`\
 https://nytimes.com/athletic/7089206/2026/03/05/world-baseball-classic-australia-korea/

-**NATO’s chief downplays the risks of the alliance being drawn into the conflict.**\
+**NATO’s chief downplays the risks that the alliance will be drawn into the conflict.**\
 `By Lara Jakes`\
 https://nytimes.com/live/2026/03/05/world/iran-war-israel-trump/natos-chief-downplays-the-risks-of-the-alliance-being-drawn-into-the-conflict